GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Success End Condition

-3 different reports are made available to the employees.
+Three different reports segmented by area are made available to the employees.

 ### Failed End Condition